iamjprince/MagicMirror-Ubuntu/README.md

 - I chose to try the two most recent LTS (Long Term Support) Ubuntu editions, 18.04 and 20.04.
 - I avoided using Snaps to install the MagicMirror<sup>2</sup> software.
 I even went so far as to remove the snapd package from my 18.04 build.
 In this case, Snaps is just **another** update mechanism that needs to be handled.
 - The Ubuntu 18.04.5 build frequently hangs after a few hours, even when running on the system with 4 GB RAM.
 I did not troubleshoot the problem.
-The build on Ubuntu 20.04.1 doesn't exhibit this problem.
+The build on Ubuntu 20.04.1 also exhibits this problem.
+I've notice the displayed time is also 30 seconds off.
 This could be due to my hardware.
 It could be due to earlier package versions.
+  - I disabled MMM-BackgroundSideshow.
+No hangs and the clock has been dead accurate for 3 days.
+(The root problem may still be hardware.)
+This is disappointing.
+It's a big part of the reason I installed MagicMirror<sup>2</sup>.
+  - I also disabled and removed snapd from 20.04.
+(It took a second boot for the MagicMirror<sup>2</sub> to display correctly.)
 - I also tried installing on Elementary OS.
 It's based on Ubuntu 18.04 LTS.
 The MagicMirror<sup>2</sup> wouldn't run, probably because this distro only comes with version 8.10 of Node.js.
 - Interesting configuration option, delay automatic login.
 The ability to delay the automatic login of the user running MagicMirror<sup>2</sup> could be useful.
 During that delay window I could log in as another user to perform other tasks.
 - It would be nice to use some feature of the touchscreen to drop out of the MagicMirror<sup>2</sup>.
 Then I could drop out of the MagicMirror<sup>2</sup> to perform other tasks.
 As I have things now, I need a physical keyboard to tap the ALT key.